rothgar/justingarrison.com/content/blog/2023-04-04-mastodon-is-doomed.md

 Mastodon growth is already starting to plateu.
 All of the 3rd party integrations are happening with ActivityPub, not Mastodon.

-The only saving grace might be ActivityPub.
-There are lots of companies investing time to integrate into ActivityPub.
+There are lots of companies investing time to integrate with ActivityPub.
 But almost every integration is a status/blog/picture update mechanism.
 It's a more expensive and questionably better RSS.

 Is Tumbler going to save Mastodon?
 No.
-But their ActivityPub integrations will be consumable at toots.
+But tumbler posts and comments will be consumable at toots.

 It has nothing to do with data ownership, identity portability, or federated networks.
 The ideals of Mastodon and the fediverse will be lost once established products use it.

 The Mastodon people hoped for is doomed.

+---

+Mastodon will continue as a niche community and it will have lots of happy users.
+I'm greatful for the admins that have dedicated so much of their time running instances, and thank you to the admins who shared their instance financial information.

+If you love Mastodon I'm happy for you.
+The internet needs bold bets and people to invest in them.